CosmosShadow/GeneralAgent/examples/interactive_examples.md

 ## file
 [input 1]
-Write the description of Chengdu to the file ./data/a.txt [input 2] what is in ./data/a.txt
+Write the description of Chengdu to the file ./data/a.txt in one step [input 2] what is in ./data/a.txt